sjb8100/VoxLauncher/README.md

 A launcher application to config and run the Vox game executable.
 Vox can be run separately from the luancher and will function fine without it, but the launcher will auto-update and also allow settings and options to be set outside of running the game.

+*(Vox project and source code can be found here: http://www.github.com/AlwaysGeeky/Vox)*

 ## Features
 * Ability to launch Vox game.
 * Adjust graphical and rendering options before launching game.